Archetype (Fear Factory album)

-Archetype is the fifth studio album by American heavy metal band Fear Factory.
+Archetype is the fifth studio album by American industrial metal band Fear Factory.
 It was the first album by the band not to feature Dino Cazares, with Christian Olde Wolbers handling both bass and guitar duties.
 It was released on April 20, 2004, through Liquid 8.
 It debuted at No. 30 on the Billboard 200 chart and is their highest charting album to date.

 The album was also issued in a limited edition digipak with a bonus DVD.
 Depending on where the digipak was obtained, the bonus DVD is either for their "Australian Tour 2004" and the video for "Cyberwaste" or one entitled "The Making of Archetype".
 Some, though not all, versions of the bonus digipak also included a gold ticket that gave the owner a chance to meet Fear Factory live.

 Christian Olde Wolbers noted the main influences for the record were Slayer's Undisputed Attitude, Rammstein's Mutter and Mnemic's Mechanical Spin Phenomena.